JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 You're just an Average person with no special powers who is trying to rid your community of evil.
 Then again, you may not be.
-Many of the special roles in the game start out with the player thinking themselves to be "just a villager" and have the potential to evolve along very different lines (for example, [Cursed](#cursed), [Drunk](#drunk), [Shapeshifter](#shapeshifter).
+Many of the special roles in the game start out with the player thinking themselves to be "just a villager" and have the potential to evolve along very different lines (for example, [Cursed](#cursed), [Drunk](#drunk) or [Shapeshifter](#shapeshifter).

 On the other hand, even if you truly ARE just a plain Villager, you can still have a big impact on the game because you won't need to concoct an elaborate story and/or be a good actor when you're interrogated about your role.
 This allows you to play the game more loosely than most of the players with "power roles" and gives you a better chance of gaining useful information for your team.